-Gov. Inslee scolds Monroe inmates involved in disturbance, says he’s considering allowing early release for some nonviolent offenders
+After tensions erupt over coronavirus fears, Inslee says he’s considering early release for some nonviolent offenders

-Gov. Jay Inslee and Corrections Secretary Steve Sinclair on Thursday scolded inmates involved in a major disturbance at Monroe Correctional Complex prompted by coronavirus fears, but the governor said he may soon propose allowing some limited number of early releases of nonviolent offenders from prisons.
+Gov. Jay Inslee and Corrections Secretary Steve Sinclair on Thursday scolded inmates involved in a major disturbance at Monroe Correctional Complex prompted by coronavirus fears, but the governor said he may propose a limited number of early releases of nonviolent offenders from prison.

 Inslee gave no details of the early release plan, saying those will come in a few days.